What to Wear to Disney World: Summer and Winter Outfits

 Wearing a dress makes me feel like I’m doing something “special,” and not just traipsing around an amusement park, getting sweaty and feeling dumpy.

-Got some Jockey Underwear Skimmies to wear underneath your dress.
-They are more comfortable, prevent “pantylines,” and make you less self-conscious about flashing your underwear when you get in and out or a ride.
+They are more comfortable than they look, prevent pantylines, and make you less self-conscious about flashing your underwear when you get in and out or a ride.

 One of the neat things about this is that you can pair a sundress with, say, a baseball cap.
 It may sound like that won’t work … but at Disney World, it definitely does.